Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

 Here's a quick method using a faucet website:

-- Go to <https://solfaucet.com/> and paste the public key you just created in Phantom into the textinput in the middle of the page
+- Go to <https://solfaucet.com/> and paste the public key you just created in Phantom into the text input in the middle of the page
-- You can request a maximum of 2 SOL per attempt, higher amounts will not work.
+- You can request a maximum of 2 SOL per attempt.
+Higher amounts will not work.
 This is due to limits on the airdrop function on devnet.
 Click on the blue "DEVNET" button to complete the airdrop.

 You can confirm the balance change in Phantom as well as on the Wallet component in the Pathway.
 We'll cover how to swap some SOL for USDC when it becomes relevant further ahead in the pathway.
 For now, we've got some building to do 👉